The Design & Management of Learning Environments:

 In this session a senior member of AUDE presents findings from the new AUDE report on learning environments and how to build today for students coming to us in ten years’ time.

-POE Results from the LSE’s Saw Swee Hock Student Centre
+Informal Student Environments: Learning from POEs of the LSE’s Saw Swee Hock Student Centre and LSE LIFE

 Ziona Strelitz, ZZA Responsive User Environments